So, what can Abingdon Speakers Club do for you?

 We can provide you with a safe, supportive environment to learn and practice your skills in public speaking.
 Our members are a pretty mixed bunch with a variety of experience in public speaking.
 We’re all on a journey to strive to improve in the way we communicate with the outside world and we’d like to invite you to come along with us.

-A few words from our President…
+A few words from one of our past Presidents…

 When I joined Abingdon speakers club it was solely to prepare for a Best Mans speech which I had to deliver.
 I planned to do a couple of speeches and then get out as quickly as possible!
 Very quickly, however, I learnt that not only was this invaluable to my development in terms of being able to communicate, but everyone at Abingdon also had a lot of fun whilst learning.
 Having a friendly, welcoming environment aids the learning process and although some of what we do at Toastmasters pushes the boundaries of our comfort zones, that’s a good thing.
 We should all learn to be able to speak under pressure and with confidence.

 The knowledge and skills I have picked up the past 2 years have been immense.
 There are very few places you can go and speak in public.
 There are even fewer places where you can go and speak in public and receive appraisals to take onto the next public speaking encounter.